 One such ‘lesser’ to Real Madrid and Barcelona is rival Malaga FC.
 Malaga Club de Futbol was formed in1948 and is generally regarded as being the successor to CD Malaga even sharing the same fan base and traditions.
 The club is currently hovering around the giddy heights of the top 4-5 places in La Liga meaning fans get to enjoy the likes of Barcelona and Real Madrid visiting the province regularly to play.
 While Barcelona and Real Madrid have never been relegated from the top flight, Malaga is a side well used it.
 Up until 2010 that is, when Sheikh Abdullah Bin Nassar Al-Thani, a member of the Qatari royal family, agreed to buy the club for 36 million euros.

-Al-Thani purchased the majority stake holding in Malaga FC from President Fernando Sanz, a former Malaga FC player who has run the club for four years.
-At the time when Al-Thani bought Malaga FC, the sheik was quoted as saying:
+Al-Thani purchased the majority stakeholding in Malaga FC from President Fernando Sanz, a former Malaga FC player who has run the club for four years.
+At the time when Al-Thani bought Malaga FC, the sheikh was quoted as saying:

 “Our goal is to help Malaga FC to take the necessary steps to consolidate its presence in La Liga and to reinforce the excitement and hopes of the supporters.”

 Al-Thani’s desire to invest in and dominate the Costa del Sol does not stop however at Malaga FC.
-Last year reports began to emerge that the Qatari sheik planned to replace Malaga FC’s Rosaleda stadium with a giant new stadium in Malaga and a new marina at La Bajadilla in Marbella.
-The investment will cost an estimated 35 - 40 million euros and the Sheik has already reached agreement with La Marina Ciudad de Malaga and given the go ahead to build the port.
+Last year reports began to emerge that the Qatari sheikh planned to replace Malaga FC’s Rosaleda stadium with a giant new stadium in Malaga and a new marina at La Bajadilla in Marbella.
+The investment will cost an estimated 35 – 40 million euros and the Sheik has already reached the agreement with La Marina Ciudad de Malaga and given the go-ahead to build the port.